rtomasso/hoteldemo/README.md

 Actual coding was probably in the 6-8 hour range.
 I ran into several just bizarre prolems with apache, php and git that derailed my work for a time, so I can't give any more accurate estimate.

+With another day to work on this I'd push down the read/write logic into the classes, to simulate how it would be done if this were talking to a database and to better keep the data abstraction.
+Plus have the validity checking return messages or perhaps use exceptions and a try/catch block at the top.
+I'd also likely use the mutex lock to handle case of two people making reservations at the same time.
+There's more testing to be done on the differnet reservation scenarios to maximize room utilization and total charges for the night.

 If I had unlimited time on this, or even a standard 2-3 week sprint, the final result would be implented differently.

 First I would use a database rather than json files to store the data, especially if this were going out into the real world.
 So I'd likely start with brainstorming the various data objects I would need and if those objects were persistent, develop their schema and relationships.

 Then I'd brainstoem the various user stories, or at least likely actions this system would provide in the API.
 That would get me a set of functionality that had to be exposed and handled.
-This would also refine the data model.
+This would also refine the data model, perhaps suggesting classes.
 With this I could add a specification for the API to the design document.

 I'd ask if someone was available to review the design to make sure I didn't miss anything and that it made sense to other people.
 Once that was done I'd likely start roughing out the classes and initialization data.
 I'd build the sanity test "script" so I would know when I was done with the handlers for the various API calls.

-At this point the coding should go fairly smoothly, along with updates to the design documents.
+At this point the coding should go fairly smoothly, along with updates to the test plan.
 No plan is perfect so the API could be tweaked based on how the code was behaving and perhaps finding ways to unify the parameters so the whole API felt more consistent.
 There could also be tweaks to the schema like adding a foreign key or a mapping table to make a common search easier, for example.
+As each section of code was complete my unit tests would go into the overall testing platform.

+Ideally I'd be able to hand the API spec to another engineer to build an interface, be it for QA or the front-end team that was making the UI for the customer.
+This would be a good check against any assumptions I made and help refine the specification.

 ###	If you were going to implement a level of automated testing to prepare this for a production environment, how would you go about doing so?